MujyKun/IreneBot/README.md

 # [IreneBot](https://discordapp.com/oauth2/authorize?client_id=520369375325454371&scope=bot&permissions=8)

-## Irene Bot for Discord in Python V1.01
+## Irene Bot for Discord in Python V1.01.5

 ## [Discord Support Server](https://discord.gg/bEXm85V)

 Commands from this documentation may not be present in the code (The code may be a bit behind with updating).
-Command Prefix is in run.py and is currently set to '%' by default.
+Command Prefix is in modules/keys.py and is currently set to '%' by default.
+To change a server prefix, look at `%setprefix`.
+In order to check the prefix of your server, type `%checkprefix`.

 In order to pull a photo of an idol, you can type an idol's stage name, full name, alias, their group name, or group alias name after the prefix.
 examples: `%irene` `%blackpink` `%red velvet`.
 To find out more, look at the `GroupMembers` category.